-But until you do find a job, it’s confusing and overwhelming.
-It doesn’t help that there are a ton of “how to’s” and guides online, telling you that they know the best way to get your first job.
+But we agree that until you find a job, the situation remains confusing and overwhelming.
+It doesn’t help that there are a ton of “how to’s” and ‘get a job’ guides online, telling you that they know the best way to get your first job.
 Despite their differences, what they all have in common is that they emphasize having a plan or structure for your job search.

 If you’re having a hard time getting a job after college with no experience, or even that first interview, it’s time to start taking a more active approach.